Do I have to have a bachelor's degree in engineering in order to apply to one of your programs?

 Do you accept transfer master's students?

-Master's students may request transfer of up to 2 graduate-level courses completed elsewhere or prior to enrollment in the program.
+Master's students may request transfer of up to 2 graduate level-courses completed elsewhere or prior to enrollment in the program.
+Once you have been admitted, please contact your program to find out if they will accept any transfer credit.

 Can I pursue multiple programs at once?